o19s/ubi-website/docs/tools.md

 UBI queries and events that are received via an HTTP source are routed to one of the above sinks based on the value of the `type` value in the received JSON.
 For example, the script below sends a UBI `event` to the pipeline:

+### Sending Queries and Events to the Pipeline

+The example commands below uses `awscurl` from the [awscurl](https://github.com/okigan/awscurl) open source project.

+The following command illustrates how to send a UBI `event` to the pipeline:

 ```
 awscurl \
 	--service osis \